 A high level of usability is also an important factor when it comes to content implementation.
 Authors, editors, and other employees responsible should be able to add text, videos, images, and more intuitively.
 Help tools like pre-built content forms and a well-functioning WYSIWYGeditor that automatically converts text fields into HTML should be considered compulsory programs for websites that rely on regular content updates.

 If you want to offer your web presence in multiple languages, it goes without saying that you should choose a system with a multilingual function.
 This gives you the advantage of being able to manage content in different languages in parallel as a single project, rather than having to develop multiple separate pages for each language.
-Another important aspect is the implementation of barrier-free pages.
-For official guidance on how to make sure your website is barrier-free and accessible to all users, check out our digital guide to the WCAG.
+Another important aspect is the principle of a barrier-free web.
 Taking the time to make sure that all of your content is accessible to everyone will greatly improve the user-friendliness of your website.

 There’s no program that offers complete protection from hacking attacks.
 But there is a range of useful functions that some content management systems offer that can limit access to external sources.
 Systems designed to target small businesses offer the following advantages over the typical programs used by larger projects and corporations:

 - They’re not such a target for cyber criminals because of their limited reach and distribution